How to: Debug Optimized Code

 Positions inside a function, which are changed when the optimizer merges blocks of code.

-The frames that you see on the call stack are almost always correct, however, assuming you have symbols for all frames.
+The frames that you see on the call stack are almost always right, however, assuming you have symbols for all frames.
 The frames on the call stack will be wrong if you have stack corruption, if you have functions written in assembly language, or if there are operating system frames without matching symbols on the call stack.

 Global and static variables are always shown correctly.
 So is structure layout.
 If you have a pointer to a structure and the value of the pointer is correct, every member variable of the structure will show the correct value.